-Can Psilocybin Help You Quit Smoking?
+Can Psychedelics Help You Quit Smoking?

 Psilocybin and nicotine addiction

-The best information we have on the capacity of psilocybin to end nicotine addiction comes from a study at Johns Hopkins University in Baltimore, led by Professor Roland Griffiths.
+Promising research on the capacity of psilocybin to end nicotine addiction comes from a study at Johns Hopkins University in Baltimore, led by Professor Roland Griffiths.

 Griffiths and his team decided to investigate the potential of psilocybin to improve the effectiveness of typical smoking cessation treatments.
 In this pilot study, they recruited 15 smokers who had on average been smoking for 31 years, around 19 cigarettes per day, and had attempted to quit a mean of six times in their lives.
 The participants were given a 15-week smoking cessation course, which involved at least two doses of psilocybin alongside weekly therapy sessions.